alex-gamero/100-days-of-code/log.md

 **Thoughts**: It was frustrating at first since I have never had to create a mobile interface before and I am not at all used to using @media.
 But when I finished it all, it was really rewarding.

 **Link(s) to work**: [Commit of today](https://github.com/alex-gamero/K-Ray/commit/2be69d11ea6718a30b072cd2786605a1d8c2b439)

+### Day 12: July 02, Wednesday

+**Today's Progress**: Today I completed several MongoDB tasks.
+I imported JSON files, practiced querying nested fields using find().
+Also wrote an aggregate pipeline using $unwind, $match, and $project to isolate a specific nested item from an array.

+**Thoughts**: At first, working with nested objects and aggregate queries was a bit difficult.
+But once I understood the logic behind $unwind and how to filter and project only what I needed, it felt good.
+It was a great practice day!